chrsippl/MILESTONE_web/docs/source/index.rst

 This page contains

-Introduction: Subduction Zones and Seismicity
+1. Introduction: Subduction Zones and Seismicity
 --------

+- Background seismicity and large events
+- Different types of seismicity
+- Rates and Mc
+- What information is contained?

 2) Project Goals